-- 03 Titled Divided Worlds, the 2018 Adelaide Biennial of Australian Art presents an - JUN allegory of human society.
-Curated by Samstag Museum of Art Director Erica Green and held across Samstag Museum of Art, Art Gallery of South Australia, JamFactory and the Santos Museum of Economic Botany in the Adelaide Botanic Garden.
+Adelaide 03 Titled Divided Worlds, the 2018 Adelaide Biennial of Australian Art presents an allegory of human society.
+Curated by Samstag Museum of Art Director Erica

-05 2018 Art Talks- Brett Dean - Adelaide
+Green and held across Samstag Museum of Art, Art Gallery of South Australia, JamFactory and the Santos Museum of Economic Botany in the Adelaide Botanic Garden.
+05 2018 Art Talks- Brett Dean - Adelaide of South Australia is to keep us up to date with your changes of address or workplace.

-MAR Building on the Hawke Centre's collaboration with Adelaide Symphony Orchestra Art Talks continues in 2018.
-Australian composer Brett Dean and ASO Principal Conductor Nicholas Carter discuss the path to the Australian Premiere of Brett Dean's Hamlet at the Adelaide Festival.
+Building on the Hawke Centre's collaboration with Adelaide Symphony Orchestra Art Talks continues in 2018.
+Australian composer Brett Dean and ASO Principal Conductor Nicholas Carter discuss the path to the Australian Premiere of Brett Dean's Hamlet at the Adelaide Festival